 - Each team will consist of four individuals.
-One team member must be from each age division: ages 9 to 13; ages 14 to 17; and ages 18 to 21 (please use contestant’s age as of the first day of the Expo).
+One team member must be from each age division: ages 9 to 13; ages 14 to 17; and ages 18 to 22 (please use contestant’s age as of the first day of the Expo; age limit extended to 22 for 2021 only).
 The additional team member may be from any of the three age divisions.

 - Teams must sign up during the contest registration period.
 Entry forms will be available in the show office until 10 a.m. on opening day of the Expo.

 - Each team will be responsible for bringing a heifer or steer to use in the competition.
 Cattle are not to be groomed, but should be washed and dried, and will be checked before the competition begins.

 - Each team must provide their own fitting equipment.
 Once the contest begins, no team member may leave the area.